madaferva/hello-hostame/README.md

 This very little node.js app is a demo app in order to test containers and container systems with load balancers and so on.

-It is a silly app that runs an httpd server that shows a hostname info.
+It is a silly app that runs an httpd server that shows a hostname info if it is accessed in 8080 port.

 davidfv@gmail.com